UKCloud/documentation/articles/openshift/oshift-how-view-proxy-logs.md

 As a customer, while you don't have direct access to the proxy logs, we send them through to a set of fluentd pods in a project called `proxy-showback`.
 These logs are then forwarded on to the clusters' aggregated logging and you can view them in the Kibana dashboard in the `openshift-logging` project, usually available on kibana.<cluster_domain_suffix>

-Set a filter of `kubernetes_namespace_name: "squid-showback"` to filter only for the logs from the pods receiving the proxy logs and show only the message.
+Set a filter of `kubernetes_namespace_name: "proxy-showback"` to filter only for the logs from the pods receiving the proxy logs and show only the message.
 You can then query the message field for the particular IP/endpoint you're looking for.
 From here you can see if it's being denied and update the whitelist as needed.

 ## Further reading